 The number of inspectors in the control room at any given time should be the minimum number needed to accomplish the agency's work.
 Typically there should be only one inspector in the control room during an event, unless special circumstances warrant additional inspectors.
 If several inspectors or other NRC personnel are in the control room during an event, the SRI or resident inspector will be in charge of them and will determine and communicate to the other inspectors and personnel what, if any, assistance is needed.

-Inspectors will adhere to the established administrative policies regarding entry into the restricted or "at the controls" area of the control room.
+Inspectors will adhere to the licensee’s established administrative policies regarding entry into the restricted or "at the controls" area of the control room.
 For example, the inspector may need to ask the control room senior reactor operator (SRO) or reactor

 operator (RO) for permission to enter the restricted area.
 Under no circumstances should the inspector demand entry into the restricted area.
-If such entry is denied, the inspector should escalate the request to the management and inform NRC management of the problem.
+If such entry is denied, the inspector should escalate the request to the licensee’s management and inform NRC management of the problem.
 For general access to the control room, the licensee's policy should recognize that inspector access will be unannounced.
 Inspectors who do not routinely enter the control room should identity themselves to the operators when they enter the control room.

 While observing ongoing activities in the control room, the inspector should be in a location which is out of the way of operators and does not obstruct their view of the reactor controls and instrumentation, yet the location provides the inspector with a broad view of the control room.
 An acceptable location outside the restricted "at the controls" area is preferable.
 It is recognized that short amounts of time in the restricted area may be necessary at appropriate stable time periods to verify significant parameters.